THE UNIVERSITY OF UTAH IS COMMITTED TO MAINTAINING A PROFESSIONAL WORKING AND LEARNING ENVIRONMENT FOR ALL.

 Upon gathering more information about the incident, OEO/Title IX will assess whether it has a duty to warn the campus community and/or take other actions, as necessary.

 After an initial review, OEO/Title IX will determine whether the complaint states sufficient facts demonstrating that a violation of university policy may have occurred.
-If the complaint states a claim of discrimination, the investigation will move forward.
+If the complaint states facts that, if proven, would be a violation of the discrimination policy, an investigation will move forward.
 If not, the complaint will be dismissed.

-A complaint dismissal may be appealed to the Chief Human Resources Officer, who will either agree or disagree with the initial decision.
+A complaint dismissal may be appealed to the Chief Human Resources Officer for employees and students, or to the Customer Services Director for University Hospitals and Clinics when a complaint is filed by a patient, who will either agree or disagree with the initial decision.
 If this person disagrees with OEO/Title IX, the case will be remanded back to OEO/Title IX for investigation.

 NOTICE OF INVESTIGATION

-When an investigation begins, notice is provided to the person against whom the complaint is filed (the "Respondent") as well as the cognizant university vice president over the Respondent.
+When an investigation begins, notice is provided to the person against whom the complaint is filed (the "Respondent") as well as the cognizant university vice president over the Respondent and any other university administrators who have a business need-to-know.

 INTERVIEWS AND EVIDENCE GATHERING